solomonchidera/alx-higher_level_programming/0x03-python-data_structures/README.md

 ### Data Structure In Python

-- Let me do my best.
+- Let me try and do my best.